 What is a Power of Attorney (POA) in Alabama?

 A Power of Attorney in Alabama is a legal document allowing an individual (the principal) to appoint someone else (the agent) to manage financial, healthcare, or legal matters on their behalf.
-This can be essential for both temporary or long-term situations.
+This can be essential for both temporary and long-term situations.

 What types of POA are available in Alabama?